badfeather/bfnest/README.md

 * Most of the SCSS variables that have anything to do with sizes should be set unitless, as the majority of the sizing is calculated to in `em`s.
 For example, if you want the `h2`s to have a font-size of 20px, you would declare `$h2-font-size: 20`.
 * The `archive.php`, `single.php`, etc. all use `get_template_part( 'partials/content', get_post_type() )`.
 This can come in handy if you start adding custom post types, in which case you could add a `content-[post-type-name].php` to the `part` directory.

-#### Grunt
+#### NPM Scripts
-* This theme uses Grunt to perform a number of tasks, including SASS, js, image, and svg processing and minification.
+This theme uses NPM Scripts as a build tool, and performs SASS compiling to CSS, PostCSS actions and minification, JS linting and concatenation, and version bumping.
+The actions below should be performed in terminal in your theme directory:
-* To watch your files while editing, run `grunt watch` in terminal
+* To watch your JS and SASS and CSS files while editing, run `npm run watch`
-* To build your project for deployment, run `grunt`
+* To build your project for deployment, run `npm run build`.
+In addition to building your compiled CSS and JS files
-* Any `.jpg`, `.gif`, `.png` or `.svg` images placed in `assets/img`, will be minified to the `img` directory using imagemin upon running `grunt`
-* Any `.svg` images placed in the `assets/img/svg-icons` directory will be combined into a single file `svg-icons.svg` in the `assets/img` directory.
-This will be included as an svg sprite at the top of the `<body>` if it exists.

-##### Versioning
-Version numbers get updated in the `.json` files, theme stylesheets and `README.md` with semantic versioning using the following commands:
-* To performa a patch bump, ie. '0.0.1', run `grunt bump-patch`.
-* To perform a minor bump, ie. '0.1.0', run `grunt bump-minor`.
-* To perform a major bump, ie. '1.0.0', run `grunt bump-major`.

-#### Style Tester
-* Included is a very low-level style-tester custom page template.
-To use in your theme, set a page in your site to use that template.
-To add content to the style tester, edit `partials/style-tester.php`
+* To bump your version manually (patch versions happen on every build), you can run `npm run bump:patch`, `npm run bump:minor`, or `npm run bump:major`

 #### Good luck
 * As with all things code-related, the only real way to understand where I'm coming from is to read the code and scratch your head.